 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-This is a group assignment in teams with a maximum of 2 students.
+This is a group assignment in teams with 2 students.

 No information currently available.

 • Please must retain a copy of all assignments submitted.

 • Please attach an ‘Assignment Cover Sheet’, which is signed and dated by you before submission.

 • The lecturer will advise method of delivery for the assignment

 Lecturers can refuse to accept assignments, which do not have a signed acknowledgement of the University’s policy on plagiarism.